AGLakhowal/Gamma-Permit-Package/README.md

 ## Governance Predicate Model

-The Gamma condition is evaluated as a function of governance predicates.
+The Gamma condition is evaluated as a function of governance predicates:

 Γ = f(stability_violation,
      fairness_violation,
      policy_violation,
      uncertainty_exceedance)

 Decision rule: